 Well, not this year.
 Earlier this month we learned that Santa will be joined by two military fighter jets.
 Some objected to the new twist on the tradition, arguing that it militarized Santa, essentially brainwashing kids into romanticizing the ugly necessity of defense and the aggression of war.

 If it is, it’s nothing new.
 Ben Ostrowsky sent us this World War II-era propaganda poster.
 It was part of a series produced by the labor union and corporation-led War Production Board in 1942.
 The aim was to engage as many civilians and companies in weapon production as they could.
 “Santa Claus has gone to War!” it exclaims.
 Maybe he needs those fighter jets along for the ride after all.

 P.S.
 In case anyone is still debating: this proves not only that Santa Claus is white, but that he’s an American too.
-Team America!Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Team America!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.